 The Indian (Common) Myna is a brown bird about 23-25cm tall with black head and neck; and a yellow beak, eye patch, feet and legs.
 Its white wing patches are obvious when they are flying.
 On the ground, where Mynas prefer to feed, it walks (some say struts) rather than hops.
-If you prefer to watch a video see below:
+If you prefer to watch a video click below and Laura will show you how to identify an Indian Myna vs the Native Noisy Miner:

 The bird most often mistaken for the Indian Myna is the Noisy Miner (Manorina melanocephala) a protected native.